Handling breaking changes in SDKs

 Make changes to oneOf

-- Adding new variants may cause type mismatch errors in older SDKs
+schemas carefully, as adding new variants may cause type mismatch errors in older SDKs:

 Future improvements

-Speakeasy is developing additional features to help manage breaking changes:
+Speakeasy is developing additional features to help you manage breaking changes, including:

 - SDK version upgrade prompts